Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-meta-data.markdown

 {{%/tabs%}}

-Here is an example that uses the `GigaSpaceTypeManager` to explore the Space for meta data:
+Here is an example that uses the `GigaSpaceTypeManager` to explore the Space for metadata:

 ```java
 @Test